Shepherds-Scribes/william-perkins/markdown/six-principles/transcribed/12-the-fourth-principle-expounded.md

 *A.* Theſe [^ab] *deſires* and *praiers* are teſtimonies of the Spirit, whoſe propertie it is to ſtirre vp a *longing* and a *luſting* after heauenly things with *ſighes* and *groanes* for Gods fauour and mercie in Chriſt. [^ac] Now where the Spirit of Chriſt is, there is Chriſt dwelling; and where Chriſt dwelleth, there is true faith, how weake ſoeuer it be.

 *Q.* What is the greateſt meaſure of faith?
-*A.* When a man daily increaſing in faith comes to be [^ad] *fully perſwaded* of Gods loue in Chriſt towards himſelfe *particularly*, and of the foriueneſſe of his owne ſinnes.
+*A.* When a man daily increaſing in faith comes to be [^ad] *fully perſwaded* of Gods loue in Chriſt towards himſelfe *particularly*, and of the forgiueneſſe of his owne ſinnes.

 *Q.* When ſhall a Chriſtian heart come to this full aſſurance?
 *A.* Not [^ae] at the firſt, but in ſome continuance of time, when he hath beene well practiſed *in repentance;* and hath had diuers *experiences* of Gods loue vnto him in Chriſt: then after them will appeare in his heart the fulnes of perſwaſion: which is the *ripeneſſe* [^af] and ſtrength of faith.